luong-komorebi/Begin-Latex-in-minutes/readme.md

 ![](http://i.imgur.com/DvOtUXa.png)

 :construction: You should google search more if you want a package that meets your requirements.
+For example, amsmath is widely used for math and has a lot of extension typeset for math.
+Cover them all would be impossible for this general guide.

 ## Table